 The overnight, liveaboard nature of these cruises eliminates the long transit time to the outer reef.

 Overnight cruises aboard small ships are fundamentally different from these day snorkel tours.
 These expedition cruises are truly immersive, going beyond the reach of day trips to the outer reef with exclusive mooring destinations to access remote, pristine reef locations up close.
-The overnight, liveaboard nature of these cruises eliminates the long transit time to the outer reef and offers up-close exploration of a wide variety of incredible snorkel and diving sites.
+The overnight, liveaboard nature of these cruises eliminates the long transit time to the outer reef and offers up-close exploration of a wide variety of incredible snorkel and diving sites, so they truly are the best Great Barrier Reef cruises if you are seeking an immersive, sustainable experience.

 Ships are small enough to allow efficient boarding and disembarking on the reef with minimal waiting.
 Small ships’ shallow drafts allow them to moor adjacent to the reef meaning you can snorkel right from the ship.
 Yet they are large enough to reach remote reef and islands, navigate safely through open water crossings and accommodate guests for up to a week.
 Overnight cruises also carry a fleet of sea kayaks, Zodiacs and even glass-bottom boats so your daily activities can be varied for individual interests and ocean conditions.